-- Literacy e.g. dyslexia
+- Literacy

-- Numeracy e.g. dyscalculia
+- Numeracy

 - Physical needs e.g. cerebral palsy, muscular dystrophy

 - Autistic spectrum disorder

 - ADHD

 - Down's syndrome

 - Hearing impairment

 - Visual impairment

 - Communication and language difficulties.

 The Learning Village is adapted for young people in wheelchairs with lifts in all blocks, ramps at doors, hygiene rooms and toilets for disabled students in all buildings.
 There are also adaptations in place for students with visual impairments.